 Shoulderstand is a powerful yoga pose for chakra balance and body-mind connection.
-Holding this inversion for several minutes stimulates the Throat Chakra, which improves the functioning of your thyroid and parathyroid glands, balancing your metabolism.
+Holding this inversion for several minutes stimulates the Throat Chakra, which improves the functioning of your thyroid issue and parathyroid glands, balancing your metabolism.

 - Lying on your back, bring your feet together and arms beside you.

 - Keep your head and neck on the floor, and as you inhale, bring both legs up to a 90-degree angle.

 - Raise your hips toward the ceiling, place your hands on your hips, and gradually move them up toward your shoulder blades.

 - Bring your chest toward your chin and lift your hips as high as you can.

 - Keep your back supported with your hands and make sure that your feet are straight above your head.